foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-2.md

 ### SKSE and Skyrim Updates

 Due to its very nature, the Skyrim Script Extender is **version dependant**.
 Any version of SKSE will *only* work with the specific version of Skyrim SE it was compiled for.
-For example, the current version (as of Summer 2021) of SKSE, `2.0.19`, functions only with the latest version of Skyrim SE, `1.5.97.0`.
+For example,  SKSE version `2.0.19` functions only with the last pre-Anniversary Edition version of Skyrim SE, `1.5.97.0` which is required for **Embers**.

-Unfortunately, Skyrim SE is still being updated occasionally.
-These patches are almost exclusively to add or update "creations" for the Skyrim SE "Creation Club" (an ingame store for mini DLC) and rarely ever changes something about the base game, but they will break SKSE regardless.
+Skyrim still receives the occasional patch to add or update Creation Club content.
+While these patches usually do not touch the base game, they always affect the primary executable, **SkyrimSE.exe** which means that SKSE needs to be updated as well.
 In the past it has taken anywhere from between a few days to a few weeks for the SKSE team to update for the latest version of Skyrim.

-The issue of version dependancy does not only affect SKSE and the game, but also SKSE and SKSE plugins.
-While some SKSE-dependant mods only use functions added by SKSE in their scripts and do not require a specific version of SKSE to function, there are also the so-called SKSE plugins.
+The issue of version dependancy does not only affect SKSE and the base game, but also SKSE and SKSE plugins.
+While some SKSE-dependant mods only use functions added by SKSE in their scripts and do not require a *specific* version of SKSE to actually work, there are also the so-called SKSE plugins.
 These files with the `.dll` extension are dependant on a specific SKSE version the same way SKSE is dependant on a specific Skyrim SE version.

 Until recently, mod authors had to wait for the SKSE team to update whenever Skyrim updated before they could update their own SKSE plugins in turn.
 Occasionally, authors were not actively modding anymore when a Skyrim patch dropped and were not around to update their mods until weeks later, if at all.
 Since many mods have closed permissions, nobody else could update their mods for them either.
 And because SKSE plugins are among the most complex of mods (written in C or C++), there are very few people capable of updating them for a new Skyrim version to begin with.